mja00/kyliebitkinpixelmon/README.md

 Welcome to the install process on how to get onto the community server.

+You must be a sub to play.
+Once you sub runs out you will automatically be removed from the server.
+Make sure you stay on top of things!
+You stuff will not be wiped if you lose your sub so you can go a week or two without resubbing and not worry.

 We'll first start off with the rules of the server.

 # Rules